While staying at some of the most prestigious lodges in New Zealand you can marvel at breathtaking landscapes and magnificent scenery.

-Just outside of Napier is the Silky Oak Chocolate Company, which has been making handcrafted chocolates since 1959.
-Take a chocolate tour or visit the museum and sample some of the delicious chocolates!
-Visit The True Honey Co and sample some delicious Manuka Honey and purchase some to take home.
+Just outside Napier is the Silky Oak Chocolate Company, which has been making handcrafted chocolates since 1959.
+Take a chocolate tour or visit the museum and sample some delicious chocolates!
+Then, visit The True Honey Co, sample some delightful Manuka Honey, and purchase some to take home.

-Wairarapa is a region of big skies, wide valleys and small towns, full of character.
+Wairarapa is a region of big skies, broad valleys and small towns full of character.
 It is also a bonafide food and wine lover’s paradise.
 Its vineyards are at the heart of the Classic New Zealand Wine Trail and produce some of the world’s best pinot noir.
-Home of Peter Jackson (Lord of the Rings) and also making headlines at the moment is James Cameron (Titanic and Avatar) who is making his new home there.
+Home of Peter Jackson (Lord of the Rings), and also making headlines at the moment, is James Cameron (Titanic and Avatar), who is making his new home there.

 Throw yourself into a bygone era and enjoy the grandeur and gracious lifestyle of the Edwardian times reflected in Wharekauhau.

 Or: The road to Cape Palliser is dramatically scenic.
-This area of New Zealand has a rich history of early Maori occupation and heritage sites are part of the fascinating landscape.
+This area of New Zealand has a rich history of early Maori occupation, and heritage sites are part of the fascinating landscape.
 For the final part of the journey, the road clings to the edge of the coast, providing unstoppable views of Palliser Bay.
 Check out the quirky fishing village of Ngawihi before you drive on to the lighthouse.
-The fur seal colony at the cape is the North Island's largest.
+The fur seal colony at the cape is the North Island's most significant.
 New Zealand fur seals have pointy noses, long whiskers, visible external ears and bodies covered with two layers of fur.
 The breeding season is from mid-November to mid-January.
-Pups start to feed on solid food before weaning and spend a large proportion of their day playing with other pups and objects such as seaweed and reef fish.
+Pups start to feed on solid food before weaning and spend much of their day playing with other dogs and objects, such as seaweed and reef fish.

 Wellington is said to have more cafes and restaurants per capita than New York.
-Discover the best of them by taking a gourmet walking tour and be introduced to New Zealand’s culinary coffee and craft beer capital.
+Discover their best by taking a gourmet walking tour and being introduced to New Zealand’s culinary coffee and craft beer capital.
 You will then be taken to the home of a local foodie for a kiwi afternoon tea.

-Queenstown has transformed into a sophisticated cosmopolitan town, tucked into a picturesque bay on the shores of Lake Wakatipu, beneath majestic mountains.
-There’s a permanent buzz in downtown Queenstown, where you’ll find a fantastic choice of restaurants, a lively bar scene and excellent shopping.
+Queenstown has transformed into a sophisticated cosmopolitan town, tucked into a picturesque bay on the shores of Lake Wakatipu beneath majestic mountains.
+There’s a permanent buzz in downtown Queenstown, where you’ll find fantastic restaurants, a lively bar scene and excellent shopping.